ponylang/pony-tutorial/docs/common-sugar/common-sugar.md

 __If the create I want to call takes no arguments can I still put in the parentheses?__ No. Calls of the form `Type()` use the combined create-apply sugar (see below).
 To get `Type.create()` just use `Type`.

-## Combined create-apply
+# Combined create-apply

 If a type has a create constructor that takes no arguments then the create and apply sugar can be used together.
 Just call on the type and calls to create and apply will be added.
-The call to create will take to arguments and the call to apply will take whatever arguments are supplied.
+The call to create will take no arguments and the call to apply will take whatever arguments are supplied.

 ```
 var foo = Foo()